Josh Doig: Sassuolo

 After Hellas Verona refused to allow a transfer to Marseille in France, Doig joined fellow Serie A club Sassuolo on 20 January 2024 for a fee of €6 million, plus €1 million in add-ons, with a 10% sell-on clause in favour of Verona on a future transfer.
-He was handed the number 43 shirt.
+He was given the number 43 shirt.

 On 28 January 2024, Doig made his debut during the 22nd Serie A matchday against AC Monza as a left-back.
 He provided two assists and played his 50th Serie A match against Lazio in a 1–1 draw at the Stadio Olimpico.
-Sassuolo were relegated at the end of the 2023-24 season, but they won promotion back to Serie A at the first attempt by winning the 2024-25 Serie B.
+Sassuolo were relegated at the end of the 2023-24 season but they won promotion back to Serie A at the first attempt by winning the 2024-25 Serie B.

 International career

 Doig was selected in a Scotland U18 squad in September 2019, and played in a 2–1 win against Paraguay.
 The following month, he was selected in the Scotland U19 squad.

 In May 2021, after a successful individual season for Doig in which he was named the SFWA Young Player of the Year, he was selected for the Scotland under-21 squad.
 He was later forced to withdraw through injury.

 Doig was added to the full Scotland squad for the first time in September 2022.
-He was selected for the full squad again in November 2023, following injuries to Andrew Robertson and Kieran Tierney.
-Doig made his debut on 9 June 2025 against Liechtenstein, coming on in the 59th minute to replace Andy Robertson, as Scotland won 4-0.
+He was selected for the full squad again in November 2023, following injuries to Andy Robertson and Kieran Tierney.
+Doig made his debut on 9 June 2025 against Liechtenstein, coming on in the 59th minute to replace Robertson, as Scotland won 4-0.
+He made his debut at the same time as Andy Irving, who had attended the same schools as Doig.